mjdave/tui/README.md

 With no virtual machine, and no bindings required to access data in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
 Scripts and tables are parsed together and are treated the same.
 Each character is simply parsed one by one in a single phase, with data loaded immediately.
 Functions and for loops are serialized and run as required.

 This means tui can solve two problems.
-You can use it as a scripting language, that also happens to have built in serialization support from/to both binary (todo) and human readable data formats.
+You can use it as a scripting language, that also happens to have built in serialization support from/to both binary and human readable data formats.

 Or you can use it as a data format and serialization library.
 Where you might have used XML, JSON, plists, or other formats for storing and sharing data, tui reads JSON out of the box, with all the power of the scripting language.